Many women 'feel unsafe on London transport' - YouGov

 A third respondent opined: "I feel safer on public transport than I do walking around, but I have still experienced several nasty incidents of sexual harassment on the tube where I have been forced to change carriage or leave the train a stop early to avoid harassment from men."

-End Violence Against Women Coalition co-chairwoman Marai Larasi said the survey results were "truly disturbing".'Not acceptable'
+End Violence Against Women Coalition co-chairwoman Marai Larasi said the survey results were "truly disturbing".

 She said: "They confirm what many women already know - that thousands of us are worried about our safety if we choose to travel alone.